-- 1. Exhibitors and contestants must be bonafide 4-H/FFA members. - 2.
+- 1. Exhibitors and contestants must be bona fide 4-H/FFA members. - 2.
 All exhibits must be the result of exhibitor's current year 4-H club or FFA chapter projects and the product of the exhibitor's effort. - 3.
 All members must accompany their exhibits and provide a suitable means of caring for them at all times during the Fair.
 Bring own feed, equipment and bedding. - 4.
 No exhibits may be removed until 7:00 p.m.
 Monday evening, except horses. - 5.
 Each person will be required to show his or her project with the superintendent in charge of his or her department. - 6.
 All livestock must be shown by the exhibitor.
 In case of two entries in the same class, the exhibitor may have another Hodgeman County 4-H member assist with entry, provided it meets with the approval of the superintendent.
-Failure to comply with rules will serve as a basis for disqualification. - 7.
+Failure to comply with rules will serve as a basis for disqualification.
+Another exception is the safety of the youth.
+Fair Board will make that decision on a case by case basis. - 7.
 The Hodgeman County Fair Association cannot and will not be responsible for any accidents, so be careful both coming to and going from the Fair. - 8.
-Junior & Senior Class Age Divisions will be made as follows: JR. 7-12 years; SR. 13 and older, as of January 1 of current year. - 9.
-If the 4-H'er cannot be present for consultation judging, the entry will not be judged in the 4-H division.
+Junior & Senior Class Age Divisions will be made as follows: JR. 7-12 years; SR. 13 and older, as of January 1 of current year.
+An exception to this is the ages for the Round Robin Showmanship contest and qualifying species.
+There will be an Intermediate Division (10-13 years old as of Jan.
+1 of the current year) and a Senior Division (14 years and older as of Jan.
+1 of the current year).
+Jr.'s (7-9 year olds) will have a showmanship training during the fair. - 9.
+If the 4-Her cannot be present for consultation judging, the entry will not be judged in the 4-H division.
 The entry will be judged in open class.
 Exceptions are at the fair board's discretion.

 Hodgeman County Farm

 Bureau Paul Wasko

 Memorial

 Pedal Tractor Pull

 & Family Fun Night

-Thursday, July 13
+Thursday, July 11

 7:15 p.m.

 Registration 5:00-6:30 p.m.

-HG CO Fair Association

-65th Year Celebration,

-Brisket Meal

-cooked & served by
+HG CO Fair Association 65th Year Celebration, Brisket Meal cooked & served by Branded BBQ Saturday, July 13 5:00 p.m.

-S&P Catering

-Saturday, July 15

-5:00 p.m.

 Dance to

-Weston Wilkerson
+Weston Cossman Band

 @ the Fair

 Saturday,

-July 15
+July 13

 8:00 - 12:00 p.m.

-In Loving Memory of Kathy and Larry Frusher
+In Loving Memory of Kathy & Larry Frusher